 This resource contains indexing for 8,025 publications, with full-text for more than 4,500 of those titles.
 PDF backfiles to 1975 or further are available for well over one hundred journals, and searchable cited references are provided for more than 1,000 titles.
 Academic Search Premier contains unmatched full-text coverage in biology, chemistry, engineering, physics, psychology, religion, theology, etc.

 African American Experience

-The African American Experience is the definitive electronic research tool for African American history and culture from one of the most respected publishers in the field.
+The definitive electronic research tool for African American history and culture from one of the most respected publishers in the field.

 Provides expansive and in-depth information on the people, events, and topics important to the study of African American history.

 American Doctoral Dissertations (1933-1955)

 A comprehensive index of dissertations published from 1933 to 1955.